Robert Cray: 2000–present

 In 2005, Cray was inducted into Hollywood's RockWalk at Guitar Center.

 Cray continues to record and tour.
 He appeared at the Crossroads Guitar Festival, and supported Eric Clapton on his 2006-2007 world tour.

 In 2011, Cray was inducted to the Blues Hall of Fame and received the Americana Music Lifetime Achievement Award for Performance in 2017.

-After controversy with Eric Clapton about lyrics of the song "Stand and Deliver" by Van Morrison, Cray canceled his participation in Clapton's upcoming 2022 Europe tour.
+After controversy with Eric Clapton about lyrics of the song "Stand and Deliver" by Van Morrison, Cray canceled his participation in Clapton's 2022 Europe tour.